kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 ### Traffic Projections

-Given our three APIs defined above (`GetMenusForRestaurant`, `GetMenuSummary`, `GetMenuItem`), we can model traffic for these scenarios.
-Ideally, we mimic how traffic will be in practice.
+Given our three APIs defined above (`GetMenusForRestaurant`, `GetMenuSummary`, `GetMenuItem`), we can mimic traffic for these scenarios.
 This can include capturing different access patterns such as a popular restaurant, where we distribute a higher percentage of requests to that restaurant during the load test.

 Let's make a few more assumptions about traffic.
 From our numbers before, we projected there will be 200 orders per second at projected peak.
 If